 - In The Belgariad, the evil god Torak spent centuries in a prolonged rest in order to recover from the effects of misusing the Orb of Aldur and splitting the world.

 - A common theme in the Cthulhu Mythos.
 Many Great Old Ones and assorted eldritch abominations are sleeping and bring ruin as they shift in their sleep.
-Their awakening, which is said to be inevitable, will bring about The End of the World as We Know It, something that was barely, barely averted in "The Call of Cthulhu" when the title monster awoke.
+Their awakening, which is said to be inevitable, will bring about The End of the World as We Know It, something that is barely, barely averted in "The Call of Cthulhu" when the titular monster wakes.

 - Throughout The Heroes of Olympus, Gaea the Big Bad is slowly beginning to wake from her slumber, but she's still conscious enough to influence events and cause a lot of trouble for the heroes even while asleep.
 In the end, Gaea is finally defeated when Piper manages to charmspeak her into going back to sleep forever.